The Eight Steps of EMDR Therapy

 Phase Six: Body Scan

-You will be asked to take a scan of your body, meaning that you should take time to think of what your physical response to this memory is.
+You will be asked to take a scan of your body.
+This means that you should take time to think of what your physical response to this memory is.
 You might feel tightness in your chest, a pounding heart beat, or a knot in your stomach.
 Vocalizing what you come up with during the body scan allows the therapist to help you begin altering your physical response.

 Phase Seven: Closure

-In phase seven, closure, the therapist will close out the session by helping you activate some techniques that can keep you emotionally stable and comfortable.
+Closure is the seventh phase.
+The therapist will close out the session by helping you activate some techniques that can keep you emotionally stable and comfortable.
 The therapist may ask you to keep a log during the week.
 The log should document anything related that may arise.

 Phase 8: Reevaluation